 In the following years, I was fortunate to have a job that sent me on regular month-long stints abroad which gave me some great opportunities to indulge in one of favorite things–saltwater fly fishing.
 I caught a lot of bonefish in Mexico and Jacks in Costa Rica on the company dime but always remained a trout angler at heart.

-Now, I live in Parker, Colorado–a small town about 20 miles outside of Denver.
+Now, I live in Arvada, Colorado–just a few miles outside of Denver.
 Sometime in 2009, I stumbled on to tenkara when searching for products to sell in a new company I was starting called BackpackFlyfishing.com.
 At first, I was only interested in tenkara rods as backpacking rods since they were so compact.
 After a few discussions with Daniel at Tenkara USA, I was convinced these were the ultimate fly fishing rods for backpacking and started selling them online as “backpacking fly rods”.
 Little did I know that two years later I would not merely be using them for backpacking, but as my go to choice for all of my trout fishing.

 Since then, I haven’t fished any of my western fly rods.
 It’s not that I’ve sworn off conventional gear.
 I just haven’t seen the need to use it since tenkara rods have proven to be the perfect tools to fish the mountain streams and lakes here in Colorado.
 Will I ever fish a western fly rod again?
 I’m sure I will if the situation calls for it.
 But for now, I’m enjoying the Zen-like efficacy of tenkara.